 Bachelors in public administration or related field required.
 Students or recent graduates of public administration, public policy or a related master’s degree program preferred.
 The employee must posses a valid Driver’s License.

 Knowledge of the principals and practices of public administration and local government structure and services.
 Knowledge of research and analysis methods, statistics, cost analysis, computer modeling, and report presentation.
 Highly proficient in Microsoft Office applications, specifically Excel, PowerPoint, and Word.
 Ability to work effectively under considerable time pressure and prioritize multiple work items.
 Skill in reading and understanding city, state, and Federal rules and regulations.

 Problem solving is an important factor in this position.
 This employee encounters problems with resolving citizen complaints, investigating city issues, and performing necessary research.

-This employee is responsible for departmental resources and participates in the annual budget process.
+This employee is responsible for departmental resources.

 Daily contact with other City departments and frequent contact with the organization's governing body and the general public is expected.